gohugoio/hugo/docs/content/content/multilingual.md

 With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered below `/` in English (your default content language), and below `/fr` in French.

+When working with params in frontmatter pages, omit the `params` in the key for the translation.

 If you want all of the languages to be put below their respective language code, enable `defaultContentLanguageInSubdir: true` in your configuration.